 Depending on location and weather patterns, in-season precipitation is typically a part of the water budget of irrigated sorghum, despite seasonal variations in quantity and timing.
 Although difficult to manage, the return on in-season precipitation can be optimized.
-A portion of soil water capacity should be maintained to provide sufficient room to capture and contain water from small to moderate rainfall events.
+In areas where in-season precipitation is probable, a portion of soil water capacity should be maintained to provide sufficient room to capture and contain water from small to moderate rainfall events.
+In addition to ithe sorghum hybrid maturity producers can minimize, if not eliminate, the overlap of significant water requirements for either crop ultimately reducing the number of acres needing to be irrigated at the same time.